department-of-veterans-affairs/va.gov-team/products/facilities/community-living-centers/discovery/clc-sme-conversation-guide.md

 - **The facility**
    - How would you describe the primary purpose of the facility?
-   - Is the facility free-standing, or located inside another building (like a floor or wing of the building)?
+   - Is the facility free-standing, or located inside another building (like a floor or wing)?
    - Who is this facility most likely to serve, in terms of demographics?
    - Is the facility mixed gender?
    - Community Living Centers are referred to as "nursing homes", "Veteran's homes", etc., but is there anything more appropriate?
       - What terms to the people staying there use to describe it?
    - Is there anything a Veteran with physical limitations would need to know before coming to this facility?
-   - Who normally contacts you to find out about your available services (Veterans,caregivers)?
+   - Who normally contacts you to find out about your available services?
-      - How do they normally find out about you (online, through other Veterans, phone)?
+      - How do they normally find out about you (online, via word of mouth, phone)?
       - Who do you believe would search for information about your facility online (Veterans, caregivers, etc)?
 - **Services**
-   - Are there any specific services provided at this location that might not be provided at other CLCs? (ex: spinal cord injury)
+   - Are there any specific services provided at this location that might not be provided at other CLCs? (ex: spinal cord injury treatment)?
    - Are there any services that are requested, that aren't currently offered?
 - **Referrals**
    - What is the referral process?